blainegarrett/learn/sessions/1/index.md

 ## Wrapping Up
 In this session we learned about the basic structure of HTML elements.
 In the next session, we will introduce some of the most commonly used HTML elements.

+Note:
+Emaphasize that html is a glossary of tags and attributes.
+While you can type anything, they don't really work.
+Most of HTML is just memorizing the tags and what they do.

+Add links to the full glossary.